 After one too many angst-ridden dissections after a period of poor trading performance, I deleted all my indicators in a fit of fury and they never returned.
-But this post is not a celebration of naked (no indicator) trading, although I could rave all day about the clarity and serenity this simplified approach has given me.
+My charts are now free of all superfluous information and I trade on price action alone.
+But this post is not a celebration of naked (no indicator) trading, although I could rave all day about the clarity this simplified approach has given me.

 The simplification of our trading method brings clarity to our trading mindset and this extends to the rest of our life.
 But it's even more exciting than that, it also works the other way around.

 Simplification of our life in general brings clarity to our trading.

 Decluttering our external world brings about positive decluttering of our internal world.
 This can have an amazing effect on our trading mindset.
 The less cluttered our internal world, the more clearly we can see what’s going on when we interact with the markets.

 We don't necessarily need to Marie Condo everything in our possession, but a little extra thought about our environment can make a real difference to how calm we are when we interact with the markets.
 This isn't just some vague idea - minimalism has been studied extensively and science backs up its benefits in many areas of our lives, from relationships to health to financial wellbeing.
 Here is a list of 7 benefits of minimalism backed by research, but what better way to test this theory than by giving it a go?

 Yogis the world over will no doubt have heard the expression “let go of that which no longer serves you” and this is a great starting point if you are a bit stuck on knowing what to keep and what to get rid of.